awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="es-7-remediation"></a>

-**To modify the number of dedicated master nodes in an Elasticsearch domain**
+**To modify the number of dedicated master nodes in an OpenSearch domain**

-1. Open the Amazon Elasticsearch Service console at [https://console\.aws\.amazon\.com/es/](https://console.aws.amazon.com/es/)\.
+1. Open the Amazon OpenSearch Service console at [https://console\.aws\.amazon\.com/es/](https://console.aws.amazon.com/es/)\.

 1. Under **My domains**, choose the name of the domain to edit\.